DAppBoard/dappboard-etl/README.md

 # DAppBoard Ethereum ETL
 ETL pipeline for the Ethereum blockchain using NodeJS, EthereumJS and any Ethereum node providing RPC interface.

-### How does it works?
+### How does it work?

-For a given block, the block information, transactions and transaction receipts are fetched and processed by several processors which goal is to extract and structure informations such as events, ERC20 transfers, NFTs transfers and load them in a database.
+For a given block, the block information, transactions and transaction receipts are fetched and processed by several processors which goal is to extract and structure information such as events, ERC20 transfers, NFTs transfers and load them in a database.

 ### How to run it?